zama-ai/concrete-ml/docs/deep-learning/fhe_friendly_models.md

 By default, Concrete-ML uses symmetric quantization for model weights, with values in the interval $$\left[-2^{n_{bits}-1}, 2^{n_{bits}-1}-1\right]$$.
 For example, for $$n_{bits}=2$$ the possible values are $$[-2, -1, 0, 1]$$, for $$n_{bits}=3$$ the values can be $$[-4,-3,-2,-1,0,1,2,3]$$.

-However, in a typical setting, the weights will not all have the maximum or minimum value (e.g. $$-2^{n_{bits}-1}$$).
+However, in a typical setting, the weights will not all have the maximum or minimum values (e.g. $$-2^{n_{bits}-1}$$).
 Instead, weights typically have a normal distribution around 0, which is one of the motivating factors for their symmetric quantization.
 A symmetric distribution and many zero-valued weights are desirable because opposite sign weights can cancel each other out and zero weights do not increase the accumulator size.

-This can be leveraged to train network with more neurons, while not overflowing the accumulator, using a technique called [pruning](../advanced-topics/pruning.md), where the developer can impose a number of zero-valued weights.
+This can be leveraged to train a network with more neurons, while not overflowing the accumulator, using a technique called [pruning](../advanced-topics/pruning.md), where the developer can impose a number of zero-valued weights.
 Torch [provides support for pruning](https://pytorch.org/tutorials/intermediate/pruning_tutorial.html) out of the box.

 The following code shows how to use pruning in the previous example: